 A striking example of such a construction is a gated development of St James Woods in the town of Stradbally, which includes 15 cottages, thatched.
 Currently, they are all empty, writes The Daily Mail.

-Related article: Passive settlement of the future will be opened for touristsPerhaps the cause of their high costs requested - 820 000 Euros each.
+Related article: In Greece, the Russians built the village of «Barvikha»Perhaps the cause of their high costs requested - 820 000 Euros each.
 Some experts in this case argue that their "wonderful price" really is not more than 200 000 euros.

 Now the lawn in front of these idyllic country houses are overgrown with weeds, grass withered, and vandals have broken railings and fences in the gardens behind the buildings.